smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. Within the Remote Desktop session to **DC1**, from the Tools menu in the Server Manager console, start **Active Directory Administrative Center**.

-2. In the **Active Directory Administrative Center** console, right-click the node representing the contoso.local domain and, in the context sensitive menu, click **Enable Recycle Bin**.
+2. In the **Active Directory Administrative Center** console, right-click the node representing the contoso.local domain and, in the context sensitive menu, select **Enable Recycle Bin**.

     ![In the Active Directory Administrative Center console, the **Enable Recycle Bin** option is displayed.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AD_EnableRecycleBin.png)

-3. When prompted to confirm, click **OK**.
+3. When prompted to confirm, select **OK**.

-4. When prompted to refresh AD Administrative Center, click **OK**.
+4. When prompted to refresh AD Administrative Center, select **OK**.

    > **Note**: For information regarding benefits of the Recycle Bin in hybrid scenarios, refer to <https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-sync-recycle-bin>